Canon M100 vs Panasonic TZ200

 - More modern: Was introduced somewhat (5 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the M100 emerges as the winner of the contest (12 : 10 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the M100 comes out slightly ahead of the TZ200 (12 : 11 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the M100 and the TZ200 in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.